pandey-ankit/weblogic-toolkit-ui-hpa/deploy-ingress/deploy-ingress.md

 ## Introduction

-In this lab, we install the *Traefik* Ingress Controller.
-Later, we updates the *Ingress Routes* to access the application and admin server.
+In this lab, we install the *Traefik* Ingress Controller and then, we updates the *Ingress Routes* to access the application and admin server.

+Later, we access the application *opdemo* and verify the successful migration of an offline on-premise domain. we also verify the loadbalancing between managed server pods.

 Estimated Time: 10 minutes